 Location: CAPS/SHS Suite 107 First Floor Eickhoff Hall (same hallway as the dining hall).

 Let’s Talk!
 Frequently Asked Questions

-What is Let’s Talk?
-Let’s Talk is a very brief informal nonclinical confidential conversations with clinicians from The College of New Jersey’s Counseling and Prevention Services.
+Let’s Talk is a brief informal nonclinical confidential conversation with a clinician from The College of New Jersey’s Counseling and Prevention Services.
 Although Let’s Talk clinicians are licensed mental health professionals, Let’s Talk is not a substitute for counseling and does not constitute mental health treatment.

 Let’s Talk visits are never noted on a student’s official university transcript.
 If you have further questions about Let’s Talk, we encourage you to reach out to Counseling and Prevention Services at (609) 771-2247 or email us firstname.lastname@example.org.